Salim–Javed

-The duo made the writer's role popular with their names appearing in the posters of the films, and in some films they shared up to 25% of the profit.
-Their association lasted until 1982, when both decided to split after which Javed Akhtar moved into writing lyrics for around 80 films and scripts for 20 films from 1981 till present times, while Salim Khan wrote for 10 scripts between 1983 and 1996.
-They are credited together on two films after the split, Zamana (1985) and Mr. India (1987), due to these scripts being written earlier and made into film later after their split.
-In addition, their films had many South Indian remakes, which were often licensed directly from Salim–Javed, who owned the South Indian remake rights to their films.
+Salim–Javed revolutionized Indian cinema in the 1970s, transforming and reinventing the Bollywood formula, and pioneering the Bollywood blockbuster format.
+A significant departure from the romance films that had previously dominated Bollywood, Salim–Javed were noted for the creation of the "angry young man" character archetype, personified by actor Amitabh Bachchan, the masala film, the Dacoit Western genre, and Bombay underworld crime films.
+Their association lasted until 1982, when both decided to split; after the separation, Javed Akhtar transitioned into a successful career as a lyricist, writing for over 80 films, while Salim Khan continued screenwriting independently until the mid-1990s.
+They were later credited together on two post-split releases — Zamana (1985) and Mr. India (1987) — as these scripts had been completed prior to their separation.
+Many of their films were remade in South Indian languages, often under licenses directly held by Salim–Javed, who retained remake rights to their work.

+In 2024, Amazon Prime Video released a three-part documentary series titled Angry Young Men, chronicling the creative partnership, cultural impact, and enduring legacy of the Salim–Javed duo.
+During the series' promotional events, Javed Akhtar revealed that the duo are considering a reunion to co-write a new feature film together, marking a potential comeback more than four decades after their last collaboration.
+Akhtar stated that while discussions are at an early stage, both writers are enthusiastic about returning to their storytelling roots and exploring ideas that resonate with contemporary audiences.

 Before teaming up

 Salim Khan

 Salim Khan was born on 24 November 1935 at Indore.
 He debuted as an actor after director K. Amarnath saw him at a wedding and was impressed by his good looks.
 He asked him to come to Mumbai, where he hired him as an actor for Rs.
 500 a month.
 Salim Khan was earlier a junior technician for various films had not made any considerable mark in the field.
 Khan acted in various movies, in large and small parts, for seven years.
 He was unable to capture the public's interest, and, as a result, his career had stalled.
 Khan appeared in such films as Teesri Manzil (1966), Sarhaadi Lootera (1966) and Diwaana (1967), in total he has acted in 14 films till 1970.
 But he did not achieve success as an actor.

 After working in 25 films, despite his handsome looks, he eventually understood that he "was not cut out to be an actor because I lacked the art of projection.
 But by then it was too late — how could I have gone back to Indore?"
 In the late 1960s, Salim Khan, who was struggling financially, decided to start shifting his focus away from acting and towards writing scripts, and continued to use the name Prince Salim.
 One of his more notable film scripts was Do Bhai (1969).
 He also began working with Abrar Alvi as a writing assistant.